The Philological Bell 🔔 YouTube channel thumbnail

 What type of content does The Philological Bell 🔔 make?

-The Philological Bell 🔔 creates content such as readings, translations, and commentaries on medieval and historical texts (e.g., Gothic translation of Paul's Second Letter to the Corinthians, Latin tidbits, and Norse/medieval poetry).
-Uploads occur at about 0.1 per week, and the channel averages approximately 207 views per video.
+The Philological Bell 🔔 produces content such as readings, translations, and commentaries on medieval and classical languages and texts (e.g., Latin, Gothic, Old English, Old Saxon, Visigothic, and related literature).
+Uploads occur at about 0.1 videos per week, with an average of approximately 207 views per video.

 How do we determine which channels are similar to The Philological Bell 🔔?